arnaudh/magic-card-zoom/README.md

 -->

+## How does it work?

+See [this page](./doc/How_it_works.md) for an explanation of how it works.

 ## Contributing

 Please submit any feedback, issues, or feature requests you have [here](https://docs.google.com/forms/d/e/1FAIpQLSc74wD1PziO3uHVpGuEHrQj9vrd_EMKhSxVJhtaJDyT42ELTQ/viewform?usp=sf_link).

 Also, you are more than welcome to contribute directly to this repository!
-To do so, fork it, hack away and submit a pull request.
+To do so, fork it, make some changes and submit a pull request.

 ## Setup